analysiscenter/batchflow/docs/intro/named_expr.rst

 * R(...) - a random value
 * W(...) - a wrapper for a named expression
 * P(...) - a wrapper for parallel actions
+* PP(...) - a wrapper for single-value expressions for parallel actions
 * I(...) - an iteration counter

 Named expressions can be defined in two ways: